-Within ELAN we recognise that we all have a responsibility to promote positive mental health and to understand and recognise the risk factors.
-Some children will require additional help and all staff should look out for any early warning signs of poor mental health and ensure that children with such needs get the support they need.
-Examples of possible risk factors that might make some children more likely to experience problems are:
+Within ELAN we recognise that we all have a responsibility to foster and support positive mental health and to understand and recognise the risk factors.
+Some children will require additional help and all staff should look out for any early warning signs of potential mental health issues and ensure that children with such needs get the support they need.
+Examples of possible risk factors that could increase the likelihood of children experiencing mental health issues are:

-- physical long-term illness

-- having a parent who has a mental health problem

-- death and loss, including loss of friendships
+- physical long-term illness - growing up around adults who are experiencing mental health issues - death and loss, including loss of friendships - change in family circumstances, such as divorce or separation - bullying.

-- family breakdown

-- bullying.